 We have approximately 210 students from Kindergarten to Grade Seven and the building also hosts the Discovery Montesorri School and the Strong Start program for young children.
 Thompson Tigers pride themselves in being active participants in many school and district - based activities such as track and field, basketball and volleyball, choir, band, chess club, craft club and school service.
 Educators and students are curious learners, eager to develop their knowledge and skills, especially through the Core Competencies of thinking, communicating and personal and social awareness

 We believe that effective communication is crucial to building and maintaining a positive working relationship between home and school.
 The parents and caregivers at Thompson Elementary are supportive and active partners in learning.

 Thompson prides itself on being a welcoming school with a strong sense of community.
 Our motto “Thinking, Learning and Caring” is a strong part of school culture.
-Social relationships are nurtured and strong sense of social responsibility is supported through a school wide STRIPE matrix.
+Social relationships are nurtured and a strong sense of social responsibility is supported through a school wide STRIPE matrix.

 Please see Our Focus and Our Learning tabs for detailed updates of our school’s current learning story.